TOP 5 LEAD ACTRESS PERFORMANCES OF 2011

 #2 – Vera Farmiga (Higher Ground)

 Vera Farmiga’s “Higher Ground” is a movie many people may have not seen, but it features one of the best performances of Farmiga’s career.
-She also directs the film but it’s her lead performance that carries the picture.
+She also directs the film but it’s her lead performance that carries the story.
 She treats her material with care and compassion and I never found her anything but compelling.
 She was completely overlooked by Oscar which comes as no surprise.
-But there is no way I can’t include her performance as one of 2011’s best.

 #1 – Juliette Binoche (Certified Copy)

 From the start of “Certified Copy” I found myself absorbed in Juliette Binoche’s Elle.
 Who is she?
 I spent most of the movie mesmerized by her conversations and trying to figure out if she was real or simply a copy.
 I know that sounds vague but once you see the film you’ll know what I mean.
-Binoche is marvelous and her work stood above the other great female lead performances I saw last year.
-If you haven’t seen “Certified Copy”, see it.
-When you do you’ll be treated to a brilliant actress who knows her craft and shows it with her performance.
+Binoche is marvelous and her work stood out from the other great female lead performances I saw last year.

 Agree or disagree?
 Please share you thoughts.
 Comment on who your Top 5 were.